 Yet in the end it was the skill and experience of Medina who took home top honors in the class with Clegg settling for second place.
 Scotty Scott finished an impressive 3rd while Adam Pechman and Darrell Stewart took 4th and 5th.

 Danny Medina is the 2015 Legend division track champion at CNS (Starr photo)

 Austin Radosta won rookie of the year honors in the Legends division with a 10th place finish in points.

-Richie Castor Jr. won his third CNS track championship in 2015 in the Supermodified division at CNS by just 17 points of Judge Harry Stone and 20 points of Roger “the ice-man” Avants.
+Other divisions Richie Castor Jr. won his third CNS track championship in 2015 in the Supermodified division at CNS by just 17 points of Judge Harry Stone and 20 points of Roger “the ice-man” Avants.
 The Supermodifieds appear to be on the up-swing with solid car counts and competitive fields which is a great sign for the division heading into 2016.
 In the Witthar Racing Trains it was Jared Wall and his brakeman Kelly Villers who outlasted the competition to win the 2015 track championship.
 Wall and Villers won two of the four features while Taylor Bellomy and Stephanie Brown won the other two features only losing the championship by just 6 points.

-With 2015 in the books we turn our attention to next year and prepare for another fantastic season at the 50 year old race track in Dacono Colorado.
+Looking ahead With 2015 in the books we turn our attention to next year and prepare for another fantastic season at the 50 year old race track in Dacono Colorado.
 One thing will be different in 2016 as Graden Blvd. (the road that leads to CNS) has officially been changed to Speedway Blvd.
 While the track has an incredible history, the future has never looked so bright knowing that from this point forward Colorado National Speedway’s official address is 4281 Speedway Blvd Dacono, Colorado 80514.

 See ya in 2016!!